How Do I Determine Someone's Domicile or Residency?

 Minors and Incompetents

 The domicile of minors is usually straightforward and follows the domicile of their parent, legal guardian, or whoever’s custody they remain in most the time.
+If the minor is married, the domicile may follow that of their spouse.
 If a minor splits time between divorced parents, often courts will have already determined which parent has primary custody of the child.
 This is usually the parent that the minor spends the majority of his or her time with.

 For Example...